WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_28.md

 Does one crush grain for bread?
 No, he does not thresh it forever; when he drives his cart wheel over it with his horses, he does not crush it.

 ###### 29
-This also comes from the LORD of hosts; he is wonderful in counsel and excellent in wisdom. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This also comes from the LORD of hosts; he is wonderful in counsel and excellent in wisdom.

 ***